 My progress doesn’t look like yours and yours doesn’t look like mine.
 And that’s ok.

 For me, I have a couple children that are potty trained (minus the misfires on the bathroom wall), know how to feed themselves, can pick up their toys, and are capable of saying their please and thank you’s… not perfect, but progress.
 Wonderful, glorious progress.

 Progress says that all the work I am pouring into my little ones is paying off.
-It says they are hearing what I am saying, it says they are learning what I am teaching, and it says that all this is happening by the grace of God, in spite of the days that I feel like I’ve been sent back to GO.
+It says they are hearing what I am saying.
+It says they are learning what I am teaching.
+And lastly, it says that all this is happening by the grace of God, in spite of the days that I feel like I’ve been sent back to GO.